Menu Close

 2. Cent'Anni restaurant in the village of Gharghur

-The Cent'Anni restaurant is located in the alleys of the cosy village of Ghargur.
-The restaurant consists of several small rooms and the feeling is genuine, as it is when you get off the tourist track.
-It was also delicious and hefty portions.
+The restaurant Cent'Anni is located in the alleys of the cosy village of Ghargur.
+The restaurant consists of several small rooms and the feeling is genuine, such as it is when you end up outside the tourist trails.
+It was also good and hefty portions.

 For starters we chose a delicious vegetable soup and for the main course I (Helena) had a ravioli with mushrooms and truffles and Peter a risotto.
 To finish, we tried the traditional Maltese dessert kannoli - a hot pastry filled with ricotta.